-Submit letters of commitment from all subrecipient and third-party cost share providers.
-If applicable, the letter must state that the third party is committed to providing a specific minimum dollar amount or value of in-kind contributions allocated to cost sharing.
-The following information for each third party contributing to cost sharing should be identified: (1) the name of the organization; (2) the proposed dollar amount to be provided; and (3) the proposed cost sharing type (cash-or in-kind contributions).
+Submit letters of commitment from all entities substantially contributing to the proposed EERE FOA project, all subrecipients, and third-party cost share providers.
+An entity is considered substantial if its involvement is necessary for project success.
+If contributing cost share to the U.S. portion of the project, the letter must state that the third party is committed to providing a specific minimum dollar amount or value of in-kind contributions allocated to cost sharing.
+The following information for each third party contributing to cost sharing should be identified: (1) the name of the organization; (2) the proposed dollar amount to be provided; and (3) the proposed cost sharing type (cash or in-kind contributions).
+If contributing time and effort, the letter must state that the organization is committed to perform the work as outlined in the application.
 Each letter must not exceed one page.